Dallas Geological Society ByLaws

 with the Secretary or any other proper officer of the DGS authorized by the BOD, any deeds, mortgages, bonds, contracts, or other instruments which the BOD has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the BOD or by these bylaws or by statute to some other officer or agent of the DGS; shall appoint such committees as are required and in general shall perform all duties incident to the office of President and such other duties as may be prescribed by the BOD, from time to time.

 5.06.
-The President-elect shall serve as one of the eight members of the BOD.
+The President-elect shall serve as one of the nine members of the BOD as defined in Article 5, section 5.01 of these bylaws.
 The

 President-elect will assist the President in the performance of duties.
 Normally the